CopperStealer Distributes Malicious Chromium-based Browser Extension to Steal Cryptocurrencies

 Meanwhile, the file named Secure Preferences is also in JSON format and contains the installed extension’s settings.
 For a newly installed extension, the content of crx.json file is inserted into this Secure Preferences settings file.
 A newly installed extension is also added to the extension installation allow list located in the registry.

 The files from the crx.7z archive are then extracted into the extension’s directory located in <User Data\Default\Extension>.
 Finally, the browser restarts so the newly installed extension becomes active.
-We analysed that the targeted browsers are Chromium-based and include:
+We analyzed that the targeted browsers are Chromium-based and include:

 - Cốc Cốc

 We also noted that the extension was installed to the victims’ browsers with two different extension IDs, and neither can be found on the official Chrome Web Store:

 After the extension’s installation, we also noticed the following newly installed extension in chrome://extensions/.

 The extension manifest defines two Java Scripts.
 The background script is named background.js and runs inside the extension itself in only one instance.
 Meanwhile, the content script is called content.js and runs in the context of coinbase.com, as shown in snippet from the extension manifest.

 Looking at the second obfuscation step, all the strings, logic operators (+, -, *, /), function calls, among others are inserted into an array of objects.
 Each object has a random string as a name, and either another string or function as a value.
 In the example we analyzed, _0x1f27e3['PFPYr'] corresponds to string “set”, and _0x1f27e3['LYLfc'](0,1) corresponds to the logic expression 0!=1.